yungwine/TonTools/README.md

 __TonTools__ gets data from blockhain using [lite clients](https://ton.org/docs/participate/nodes/node-types) (based on [psylopunk's pytonlib](https://github.com/psylopunk/pytonlib)).
 So you can use __get_client()__ function which returns a TonLibClient instance

 In most functions the _client_ parameter is optional, so you can pass it to function or not.
-It useful when you whould like to work with a specific liteserver, for e.g.
+It useful when you would like to work with a specific liteserver, for e.g.
 ```python
 from TonTools import get_collection, get_client